 Explore the historical events that shaped our world on December 18th.
 From major milestones to cultural achievements, see what happened on this day in history.
 Dates for earlier events may be approximate.

-Battle of Hong Kong .
-Japan attacks the Island of Honk Kong as a continuation of an attack on the British Colony which started on December 7.
+The Battle of Hong Kong starts as Japan attacks the British Colony of Honk Kong on December 8 1941.
 A Japanese force of around 35,000 strong was faced by a defending force of 13,500 British, Indian, Canadian, and local troops.
-Hong Kong surrendered on Christmas Day 1941 and Hong Kong entered a period of Japanese rule that lasted for three years and eight months.
+Hong Kong surrendered on Christmas Day 1941 and Hong Kong remained under Japanese control until the end of WWII.
 More

 Charles de Gaulle is reelected as the President of France.